 Rose Clary-Droge hadn’t played since her youth but was encouraged by a friend.
 “I took lessons from Neal,” she says.
 “Although I remembered a lot, there were all these new rules.
 Now, it’s like, ‘Don’t disrupt my bridge day!’ ”

 Eldon Smith began about two years ago and says he has fallen for the game hard.
 “My mother was great at it, but I was always too busy to learn,” he recalls.
 “Now I have the time and willingness.
 And I’m learning more each time.
 I went to a place in the beginning, where, well, they didn’t throw me out, but they did suggest I come back after taking lessons.
 I play several times a week, here and at Lagrangeville.
-I can get bridged out.”The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+I can get bridged out.”The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.